 Types of leukemia

-The number of blasts increases rapidly, and the disease gets worse
+In acute leukemia, the abnormal blood cells are blasts.
+They remain very immature and cannot carry out their normal functions.
+The number of blasts increases rapidly, and the disease gets worse quickly.

 Lymphocytic and myeliod leukemias